Nhorsma/nhorsma.github.io/index.md

 ![MrSushi](nhorsma.github.io/SushiGame.png "Mr Sushi Game")
 ![MrSushi](nhorsma.github.io/mr_sushi_main.png "Mr Sushi menu")

 _Mr.
 Sushi_ is a casual game about fullfilling sushi orders from a conveyor belt.
-Click and Drag sushi coming down the belt into the black trays below based on the instructions above the belt, then click and drag the completed tray down to collect points.
+Pack and organize sushi coming down the belt into the black trays below based on the instructions above the belt, but be fast or else you'll fall behind.

 _Mr.
 Sushi_ was made with Sarah Miller, see her work at [smillerworks.github.io/porto](https://smillerworks.github.io/porto/).